 Would it be a pile big enough to fill the room you are sitting in?
 To fill your entire house?
 How much wheat are we talking?

 The answer is that it is roughly 300 times last years worldwide harvest.
-It could even possibly be more wheat that has ever been harvested by humans for the entire history of the world.
+It could even possibly be more wheat that humans have ever been harvested for the entire history of the world.

 How did the number get soooo big?

-All we are doing is steadily growing the number of grains until we have double the original by a total 63 times.
+We are steadily growing the number of grains until we have double the original by a total 63 times.

 When you really understand this point, it will blow your mind.